Travel, experience, conserve with

 Sabah Wildlife Special

-Travel to Borneo on a two-week trip that visits the best places to see Sabah’s wildlife.
-Enjoy boat trips to discover the extraordinary wildlife of Kinabatangan, including proboscis monkey, orangutan and Asian elephant, and four nights at one of our favourite lodges in the Danum Valley.
+Travel to Borneo on a trip that visits some of the best places to see Sabah’s wildlife.
+Enjoy boat trips to discover the extraordinary wildlife on the Kinabatangan River, including proboscis monkey, orangutan and Bornean pygmy elephant, and spend four nights at one of our favourite lodges in the Danum Valley.
 Find out more about Sabah Wildlife Special

 • Trip type: